mikewest/mikewest.github.com/vimroom/index.markdown

 Configuration
 -------------

-By default, VimRoom binds `<Leader>V` to `<Plug>Vimroomize`, and sets up an 80 column workspace with at least 5 columns of space on either side (it doesn't help at all to have single-column sidebars, you see).
+By default, VimRoom binds `<Leader>V` to `<Plug>VimroomToggle`, and sets up an 80 column workspace with at least 5 columns of space on either side (it doesn't help at all to have single-column sidebars, you see), and 3 lines of space above and below.
 It assumes a black background when hiding visual distractions.
+As of v0.4, VimRoom also sets up a `:VimroomToggle` command that has the same effect.

 Changing any of these assumptions is a simple matter of setting variables in your `.vimrc`.

 *   `g:vimroom_width` is the width of your workspace.
 *   `g:vimroom_min_sidebar_width` is the minimum sidebar width.
+This will automatically expand to take up all the free space left after setting the main workspace window to `g:vimroom_width` columns.
+*   `g:vimroom_sidebar_height` sets the height of the upper and lower "sidebars."
+If you don't want vertical padding, set this to 0.
 *   `g:vimroom_background` is the background color to be used for hiding elements.
+Set this to your terminal's background color ("white", "black", etc.)
 *   `g:vimroom_scrolloff` specifies how many lines of text ought appear before and after the cursor.
 This defaults to 999, which centers the cursor on the screen.

-You can bind the `<Plug>Vimroomize` function to any key combination you like via the usual mechanisms.
+You can bind the `<Plug>VimroomToggle` function to any key combination you like via the usual mechanisms.
 For example:

-    nnoremap <silent> <Leader>mz <Plug>Vimroomize
+    nnoremap <silent> <Leader>mz <Plug>VimroomToggle

 Would bind the function to `<Leader>mz`.
 Trivial, right?